avik-das/giferly/README.md

 image, while pressing '`-`' zooms out.
 You cannot zoom out past 100%, and a maximum zoom level is also set.

-Pressing '`n`' or `SPACE` is currently set to move to the next frame of the animation if relevant, but given the fact that I am unable to load many images, this feature is untested.
+Pressing '`n`' or `SPACE` will move to the next frame of the animation if relevant.
+Not all animation-related functionality is supported yet, so the animation may have visual bugs, such as not clearing the image before moving to the next frame.

 Pressing '`q`' or `ESC` will quit the application.